The Long Blondes

 The Long Blondes were an English indie rock band formed in Sheffield in 2003 by Dorian Cox (lead guitar and keyboards), Reenie Hollis (real name Kathryn Hollis) (bass guitar and backing vocals), Emma Chaplin (rhythm guitar, keyboards and backing vocals), Kate Jackson (lead vocals) and Screech Louder (real name Mark Turvey, drums).

-After several critically acclaimed singles, they released their debut album, Someone to Drive You Home, on Rough Trade Records in November 2006.
-Their second album, Couples, was produced by Erol Alkan and released in April 2008.
-On 20 October 2008, due to the unexpected illness of their primary songwriter and lead guitarist, Dorian Cox, the band announced their amicable split via a message on their website, the same day their singles compilation, "Singles" was released.
-In 2021, The Long Blondes reunited as a duo composed of Jackson and Cox.
+After several critically acclaimed singles, and having built a strong live following, they released their debut album, Someone to Drive You Home, on Rough Trade Records in November 2006.
+Their second album, Couples, was produced by Erol Alkan and released in April 2008, it was notably less successful than their first album.
+In October 2008 the band announced their immediate split due to Dorian Cox having suffered a stroke.

+In 2021 The Long Blondes reunited as a duo composed of Jackson and Cox, however after allegations of sexual impropriety were made against Cox by an ex-girlfriend in 2022, they broke up again.
+In 2026 Kate Jackson ruled out the possibility of another Long Blondes reunion.
+A retrospective of the group described them as having 'saved indie landfill' with their originality.

 Career

 The band was formed in 2003 in Sheffield, United Kingdom.
 All the members were attending, or had attended university in the city.
 The following quote appeared on their website and served as an introduction to the Long Blondes; "Our shared influences include The Mael Brothers, Marx Brothers and The Bewlay Brothers.
 We do not listen to The Beatles, The Rolling Stones, Jimi Hendrix, The Doors or Bob Dylan.
 We chose an instrument each and learnt to play it.".
 The band have stated that the original inspiration for The Long Blondes was to form a fantasy pop group: "Nico, Nancy Sinatra, Diana Dors and Barbara Windsor.
 Sexy and literate, flippant and heartbreaking all at once."
 Singer Kate Jackson was inspired by bands with front women like Siouxsie and the Banshees and Blondie.